VolumeZero/ptero-bot/README.md

   - Use the ```/pt {embed-type}-embed``` command to create server or node status embeds in your Discord server.
     - Only the bot owner can use this command to avoid spam or misuse.
     - Only one status embed per server or node is allowed to avoid spam.
-    - Nodes require an application API key and a cl_apiKey with admin privileges set in the config.
+    - Nodes require an application API key set in the config.
     - Server status embeds only require a user-specific API key assigned with the ```/pt key``` command.
 This means you can create server status embeds for your servers even if you are not the owner of the pterodactyl panel.